How Did Ironclads Impact The Civil War

 The CSS Virginia: A Confederate Game Changer:

 The CSS Virginia was a formidable vessel, though it suffered from several design limitations.
 It was a casemate ironclad, meaning its guns were housed within a sloping armored structure.
 This design provided excellent protection but restricted the guns' field of fire.
-The Virginia's iron armor was constructed from railroad iron, bolted to a wooden backing.
+Consider this: the Virginia's iron armor was constructed from railroad iron, bolted to a wooden backing.
 Its armament consisted of four 6-inch Brooke rifles and six 9-inch smoothbore Dahlgren guns.

 The USS Monitor: The Union's Answer: